bede/kindel/README.md

 ## Features

-- Consensus of aligned substititutions, insertions and deletions
+- Consensus of aligned substititutions, small insertions and deletions

-- Gap closure (`--realign`) using overlapping soft-clipped alignment context
+- Optional consensus reassembly around large 'clip-dominant' alignment gaps (using `--realign`) using overlapping soft-clipped alignment context

-- Tested with Illumina alignments from BWA, Minimap2 and Segemehl
+- Support for short, paired and long reads mapped with Minimap2, BWA-MEM, and Segemehl

 - Support for BAMs with multiple reference contigs, chromosomes

-- Crude frequency-based variant calling with `kindel variants` (no VCF output)
+- Visualisation of aligned and clipped sequence depth by site alongside insertions, deletions (`kindel plot`)